nbkrause/plugin-poc/README.md

 9. Go to the Ambassador dashboard!

-## Plugins
+## Dynamic Routing

+We'll now set up a custom Filter that will dynamically route between the QOTM service and micro donuts.

+1. We'll configure the custom Filter.

+   kubectl apply -f dynamic-route.yaml kubectl apply -f ambassador-pro-auth.yaml

-5. `curl` to the load balancer to test different variables:
+2. `curl` to the load balancer to test different variables:

    ```
    curl $IP/test/?db=1